-This morning a patient came into our office, a patient that we had not seen for years.
-She had, for convenience reasons, changed dentists to an office closer to her home years ago, and we were naturally saddened to have lost her as a member of our patient family.
+This morning a patient came into our dental office, a patient that we had not seen for years.
+She had, for convenience reasons, changed dentists to a dental office closer to her home years ago, and we were naturally saddened to have lost her as a member of our patient family.
 So I was uplifted to see her on the schedule for today.

 We ran a series of tests, from an evaluation of the gum position and health to visual and radiographic examinations of the tooth; all results looked good to excellent.
 There was no decay present, although the existing filling had some minor wear and superficial chips.
 The only abnormality I could detect was that she was hitting hard on the tooth when she bit and chewed.
 In fact, it was the only tooth in the back on that side that hit.

 I explained to her how, if all the biting pressure is focused on one or two teeth, the nerve tissue in and around that tooth, or teeth, goes on “high alert”, and responds with both greater intensity and to lesser stimuli than normal.
 I also mentioned that a crack in the tooth does not heal, but only gets worse, which was the opposite of her situation with this tooth.
 And the complete absence of any swelling or draining abscess or gum problems led me to believe that there was nothing really amiss with the nerve.

 With her consent, we polished down those areas on the tooth that were hitting hard, probably taking off the thickness of a coat of paint.
 Her eyes lit up, and she said that everything felt much different now, and she suddenly felt the other teeth touching “as they used to”.